Today we went to an organic family run Cacao farm. La Iguana Chocolate Farm. It was about 1.5-2 hours from Manuel Antonio.

 Here is a view on the way along the road.

 They grow their own Cacao along with other fruits and spices and process the whole thing to the bar.
 It was really interesting!
-One of the things I loved most about this tour was that you could really see how much our guide, Juan cared about what he was doing and doing it right.
+One of the things I loved most about this tour was that you could really see how much our guide, Jorge cared about what he was doing and doing it right.
 Organically and with the whole fruit, not taking out the cacao butter and adding in hydrogenated oil to sell the chocolate and cacao butter separately.

 These are a few pictures around the farm.
 This is a tree house you can stay in for $40.
 It's just a room with a bed.
 Open air so you sleep in a mosquito net.
 There is a shared bathroom down stairs.